jacomyal/domino.js/README.md

   }
 }

-// Here is the module that receive the events when the string is updated. function receptorModule() {
+// Here is the module that receive the events when the string
+// is updated.
+function receptorModule() {
   domino.module.call(this);

-  // We add a trigger on the "stringUpdated" event, that will just display the
+  // We add a trigger on the "stringUpdated" event, that will
-  // new value
+  // just display the new value: this.triggers.events['stringUpdated'] =
-  this.triggers.events['stringUpdated'] = function(dominoInstance) {
+    function(dominoInstance) {
       console.log('New string value: '+dominoInstance.get('string'));
     };
 }

 // Finally, we have to instanciate our modules: